0

 How can Cuboid Syndrome be misdiagnosed?

 Cuboid syndrome is often misdiagnosed as a sprained ankle.
 This is because symptoms, such as pain and swelling, are similar to those of a sprained ankle.
+Cuboid syndrome may also be misdiagnosed as a lateral ankle sprain, especially if persistent pain is present even after lateral ankle symptoms subside.

 Cuboid syndrome is also sometimes misdiagnosed as tendonitis.
 Tendonitis is an inflammation of the tendons, which are the tissues that connect muscles to bones.